 While not an apples-to-apples comparison, many of the systemic changes instituted over the past decade within the military can be translated to the civilian sector.

-Through our bipartisan work, victims of military sexual crimes now have a right to legal assistance through the military's successful Special Victim's Counsel Program
+Through our bipartisan work, victims of military sexual crimes now have a right to legal assistance through the military’s successful Special Victim’s Counsel Program.
+Military personnel are required to complete anonymous climate surveys to better assess the prevalence of sexually-charged issues.
+Victims of sexual assault may also now request an expedited transfer to another workplace.

 While every institution must wrestle with how best to change its culture and do right by victims, the fight against sexual assault in the military has imparted lessons and created tools that have broader applicability.